samahthwib/reading-notes/class-01.md

 3. WHAT IS A METHOD?
 Methods typically represent how people (or other things) interact with an object in the real world.
 The code for a method can contain lots of instructions that together represent one task.

 JavaScript is written in plain text, just like HTML and CSS, so you do not need any new tools to write a script.
-When you want to use *JavaScript* with a web page, you use the HTML (<script>) element to tell the browser it is coming across a script.
-Its s re attribute tells people where the JavaScript file is stored.
-You may see JavaScript in the HTML between opening (<script>) and closing (</script>) tags
-(but it is better to put scripts in their own files).
+When you want to use *JavaScript* with a web page, you use the HTML `<script>` element to tell the browser it is coming across a script.
+Its s re attribute tells people where the JavaScript file is stored.You may see JavaScript in the HTML between opening `<script>` and closing `</script>` tags (but it is better to put scripts in their own files).

-When the browser comes across a (<script>) element, it stops to load the script and then checks to see if it needs to do anything.
+ When the browser comes across a `<script>` element, it stops to load the script and then checks to see if it needs to do anything.